-2. Interview: The student is to interview three senior pastors regarding sermon preparation and delivery.
+- 2. Interview: The student is to interview three senior pastors regarding sermon preparation and delivery.
 The interview is to include questions regarding the pastors' sermon development process and steps to sermon delivery.
 The student is to write a five-page (double-spaced) paper reflecting on the discussions.
-The student should use the following questions for the interview:

-a) Why is spiritual preparation for preaching important?
-How do you spiritually prepare for the sermon development process and preaching moment?

-b) What is the process through which you go each time you prepare a sermon?
-How does that look regarding your weekly schedule?

-c) What part of the sermon development process do you spend the most time studying/researching and also preparing?

-d) What sources do you consult for illustrations?

-e) What is your process for the application of sermon points/truths?

-e) How do you make the transition from considering the sermon to considering the audience's reception of the sermon?

-f) What is the most important element of sermon delivery?

-g) What have been some weaknesses you have discovered in your sermon delivery, and how have you worked to improve in these areas?
+The student should use the following questions for the interview: - a) Why is spiritual preparation for preaching important?
+How do you spiritually prepare for the sermon development process and preaching moment? - b) What is the process through which you go each time you prepare a sermon?
+How does that look regarding your weekly schedule? - c) What part of the sermon development process do you spend the most time studying/researching and also preparing? - d) What sources do you consult for illustrations? - e) What is your process for the application of sermon points/truths? - e) How do you make the transition from considering the sermon to considering the audience's reception of the sermon? - f) What is the most important element of sermon delivery? - g) What have been some weaknesses you have discovered in your sermon delivery, and how have you worked to improve in these areas?

-3. Devotion: Prepare and record one devotional presentation of fifteen to twenty minutes in duration, based on an Old Testament passage (selected by the student from any of the following Old Testament books: Genesis through Psalms), The student is also to submit a sermon brief in the format of the rhetorical sermon brief form in this syllabus.
+- 3. Devotion: Prepare and record one devotional presentation of ten to twelve minutes in duration, based on an Old Testament passage (selected by the student from any of the following Old Testament books: Genesis through Psalms), The student is also to submit a sermon brief in the format of the rhetorical sermon brief form in this syllabus.
 This devotion is to be presented before an audience, preferably at least a dozen people.
 The student is to have six listeners complete and submit a sermon feedback form to the student, who will discuss the devotion and the sermon feedback forms with the mentor.
-The student also must meet with the mentor, who has filled out a sermon brief form, and discuss the sermon.
+The student also must meet with the mentor, who has filled out a sermon feedback form, and discuss the sermon.
 The student is then to complete and submit a personal summary critique form as well as the mentor's feedback form to the professor.
 The summary critique form should include a summation of the feedback from the listeners, the mentor, and the professor.
-Instructions for uploading the sermon video will be posted on Blackboard.

-4. Sermon: Prepare and video tape one preaching presentation of a New Testament passage (selected by the student from any of the Gospels: Matthew through John or from Acts).
-The preaching presentation is neither to exceed thirty minutes nor to be less than twenty minutes in duration.
+The sermon feedback form that the six listeners and mentor will complete as well as the personal summary critique form are available under the Course Documents menu on Blackboard.
+Instructions for uploading the sermon video will be posted on Blackboard. - 4.
+Sermon: Prepare and video tape one preaching presentation of a New Testament passage (selected by the student from any of the Gospels: Matthew through John or from Acts).
+The preaching presentation is neither to exceed eighteen minutes nor to be less than fifteen minutes in duration.
 The sermon delivered is to be a rhetorical sermon outlined on the sermon brief form in this syllabus.